 While there is an easy way you can fix Woody Basil, you should however know how you can avoid this as well.

 Not all woody basil is going to survive if care is not taken on time, so knowing how to avoid this in the first place is vital.
-To avoid woody basil, you have to keep pruning because you don’t, the basil plant will flower and form seed, and eventually, this will start to turn woody especially when the weather changes.
+To avoid woody basil, you have to keep pruning because if you don’t, the basil plant will flower and form seed, and eventually, this will start to turn woody especially when the weather changes.

 Keep in mind that a temperature change is the fastest way you can cause the basil to go woody fast so the way to prevent this is to bring the basil plant indoors as soon as the weather turns cold.
 You have to give it plenty of light when you bring it inside.